 Executive Officer: Robert O. Fawcett

-Elected Council Members: William R. Binnie, J. Garth Cambrey, Subhadra Ghose, Abdul Ghouri, Marylou Leslie, Susan Lynch, Joseph Pearson, William B. Phillips, David Rishel, Richard Valouche, R.E.
+Elected Council Members: Ralph Archibald, J. Garth Cambrey, Harvey Exner, Subhadra Ghose, Abdul Ghouri, Marylou Leslie, Susan Lynch, Susan G. McGougan, Joseph Pearson, David Peerless, David Rishel, Richard Valouche, R.E.
 Michael Ziegler

-Further information about the role of the Real Estate Council is available here.
+Learn more about the role of the Real Estate Council.